HemaxiN/3DVascNet/README.md

 Firstly, download the weights of the pre-trained model.

 This implementation supports the segmentation of images with any dimensions along x and y, however the number of z slices should be 64 or less.
-In the future, we will
+In the future, we will extend the implementation to work on images with any dimensions along the z dimension as well.
-If this model does not work well on your images you can train the cycleGAN model using the images of your dataset.
+If the pre-trained model does not work well on your images you can train the cycleGAN model using the images of your dataset.

 ## Training on Your Own Dataset